wkwan/necro-doc/necro-stable-diffusion-image-generator-docs.md

 # Coming soon to the Unity Asset Store

+## Documentation

 These fields are required to generate your image(s):
 **Stability AI API Key:** Get your API Key [here](https://beta.dreamstudio.ai/membership?tab=apiKeys)
 **Prompt:** Your image(s) will be generated based on this prompt